QuickFlo/QuickForms/README.md

 ## Custom Components

-QuickForms allows you to register your own components for specific fields using a powerful "tester" system.
+QuickForms allows you to register your own components for specific fields using a powerful "tester" system (all credit goes to jsonforms for this design concept).

 ```typescript
 import { createDefaultRegistry, rankWith, isStringType, and, hasFormat } from '@quickflo/quickforms-vue';